Maritime ports freight and passenger statistics

 Unlike statistics presented earlier in this article, the figures in Table 5 do not present the total handling of goods in ports (inward movements plus outward movements in the ports), but estimate the seaborne transport of goods between the main European ports and their partner ports.
 As far as possible, double-counting of the same goods being reported as outward transport in one port and inward transport in another port is excluded in these figures (see data sources and availability).

-At just over 3 billion tonnes, the EU seaborne transport of goods increased 0.5 % from 2013 to 2014.
-The majority of these goods (64 %) were transported to or from ports outside the EU (international extra EU-28 transport), making maritime transport the most important mode for long distance transport of goods to or from the EU, in tonnage terms.
-Cross-border transport between ports in the EU (international intra EU-28 transport) made up 25 % of the maritime transport of goods in 2014, while transport of goods between national ports made up 9 % of the total maritime transport on EU level.
+At close to 3.1 billion tonnes, the EU seaborne transport of goods increased 1.6 % from 2014 to 2015.
+The majority of these goods (63 %) were transported to or from ports outside the EU (international extra EU-28 transport), making maritime transport the most important mode for long distance transport of goods to or from the EU, in tonnage terms.
+Cross-border transport between ports in the EU (international intra EU-28 transport) made up 25 % of the maritime transport of goods in 2015, while transport of goods between national ports made up 9 % of the total EU maritime transport.

-In countries with long shorelines or a large number of islands, like Italy, Greece, Denmark and the EFTA country Norway, the share of national seaborne transport tend to be relatively high (from 18 % to 32 %).
+In countries with long shorelines or a large number of islands, like Italy, Greece, Denmark and the EFTA country Norway, the share of national seaborne transport tend to be relatively high (from 16 % to 29 %).
 Countries like Estonia, Ireland, Latvia, Malta, Finland and Sweden, on the other hand, have high shares of international intra-EU transport (above 60 %), because their main maritime freight transport partners are found within the EU.
-Other countries, like Belgium, Bulgaria, Germany, Spain, Croatia, the Netherlands, Portugal, Romania and Slovenia, have high shares of extra-EU transport (above 60 %), based on their geographical position or the "deep sea" nature of the transport activities prevailing in their main ports.
+Other countries, like Belgium, Bulgaria, Germany, Greece, Spain, France, Croatia, Italy, the Netherlands, Portugal, Romania and Slovenia, have high shares of extra-EU transport (above 55 %), based on their geographical position or the "deep sea" nature of the transport activities prevailing in their main ports.

 Slight increase in number of seaborne passengers

-The total number of passengers embarking and disembarking in EU ports is estimated at 402 million in 2014, a rise of 0.6 % from the previous year.
-The slight overall increase in the number of seaborne passengers over the last two years might be an indication that the decline in the number of seaborne passengers observed from 2009 to 2012 has come to an end (Table 6).
+The total number of passengers embarking and disembarking in EU ports is estimated at close to 395 million in 2015, a rise of 0.6 % from the previous year (Figure 3).
+Over the last five years, however, the total number of passengers embarking and disembarking in EU ports has fallen by 7.0 % (Table 6).

-Unlike goods movements, where broadly 60 % of goods are unloaded and 40 % loaded in the European ports, the difference between the number of passengers embarking ("outwards") and disembarking ("inwards") in European ports is normally small.
-This reflects the fact that seaborne passenger transport in Europe is mainly carried by national or intra-EU ferry services, with the same passengers being counted twice in the statistics (once when they embark the ferry in one port and once when they disembark in another).
+Unlike goods movements, where broadly 60 % of goods are unloaded and 40 % loaded in the EU ports, the difference between the number of passengers disembarking ("inwards") and embarking ("outwards") in EU ports is generally small.
+This reflects the fact that seaborne passenger transport in Europe is mainly carried by national or intra-EU ferry services, with the same passengers being counted twice in the port throughput statistics (once when they embark the ferry in one EU port and once when they disembark the same ferry in another EU port).

-Cruise passengers made up only 2.8 % of the total number of seaborne passengers embarking and disembarking in EU ports in 2014.
-However, these passengers play an important role in the ports and countries where this traffic is concentrated.
-Close to 80 % of the total number of cruise passengers embarking and disembarking in European ports in 2014 did so in the ports of one of the four countries Italy, Spain, the United Kingdom and Germany (Table 6).
+Although cruise passengers made up only 3.1 % of the total number of passengers embarking and disembarking in EU ports in 2015, these passengers play an important role in the ports and countries where the cruise traffic is concentrated.
+Close to 80 % of the total number of cruise passengers embarking and disembarking in European ports in 2015 did so in the ports of one of the four countries Italy, Spain, the United Kingdom and Germany (Table 6).
 Cruise passengers on day excursions in EU ports are not included in these figures.

 The time series in Tables 6 and 7 show that some countries and ports have experienced substantial decreases in the number of seaborne passengers over time.
 These sudden drops are typically caused by structural changes, such as openings of new bridge or tunnel connections and subsequent closure of ferry links.
 The rapid growth in low cost flights in recent years might be another cause behind the declining trend in the number of seaborne passengers over time.